MicrosoftDocs/appcenter-docs/docs/diagnostics/upload-crashes.md

 - `processName`: required string with the process name
 - `appNamespace`: required for Android apps, otherwise optional string with the bundle identifier, package identifier, or namespace, depending on what platform is used.

-To upload a crash report other than the Apple format, make sure the log type is set to "managedError."
+To upload a crash report other than the Apple format, make sure the log type is set to "managedError".

 ```shell
 curl -X POST \